NapKimleang/3D_Shooter_Game/README.md

-Note: Asset is too big so I can't submit it no matter how I tried.
+Note: Asset is too big so I can't submit it no matter which ways I tried.
 So, I add other record video to show the progress of my work.